gl-inet/docs3.x/docs/app/cloud.md

 Choose the Pre-release column of this url <a href="https://docs.gl-inet.com/en/3/release_notes/" target="_blank">https://docs.gl-inet.com/en/3/release_notes/</a>

-For GL-USB150, it can use GoodCloud too, but it only can be binded to GoodCloud by "Auto discover" <a href="#24-add-device">Step 2.4</a>
+For GL-USB150, it can use GoodCloud too, but it only can be binded to GoodCloud by "Auto discover". ( about <a href="#add-device">Add device</a> )

 ### Local upgrade